-The most successful law firms today use legal technology to work more efficiently and securely.
+The most successful law firms today use legal software to work more efficiently and securely.
 Given technology’s delayed adoption in the legal industry (compared to industries such as finance and ride-sharing), you might be wondering, how is technology used in being a lawyer?

 1. Billing clients

 Often, cumbersome billing processes (or lack of a process at all) cause invoices to go unaccounted for.
 Antiquated policies, such as requiring clients to pay via check, create hurdles for those on the receiving end of the bill.

 2. Managing the day-to-day of the firm

 Bonus: Avoid billing mishaps and time tracking errors by investing in software that does it all.
-Combine your matter management, client intake, and calendaring into one easy, streamlined workflow.
+This kind of all-in-one software for attorneys combines matter management, client intake, and calendaring into one easy, streamlined workflow.

 3. Document automation